Moscow trials: The Dewey Commission

 In May 1937, the Commission of Inquiry into the Charges Made against Leon Trotsky in the Moscow Trials, commonly known as the Dewey Commission, was set up in the United States by supporters of Trotsky to establish the truth about the trials.
 The commission was headed by the noted American philosopher and educator John Dewey, who led a delegation to Mexico, where Trotsky lived, to interview him and hold hearings from April 10 to April 17, 1937.
 The hearings were conducted to investigate the allegations against Trotsky who publicly stated in advance of them that if the commission found him guilty as charged he would hand himself over to the Soviet authorities.
 However, the proceedings put little pressure on Trotsky's statements and accepted much of them at face value, sometimes breaking the cross-examination when it was becoming "too improper" for Trotsky' case.
 The spirit of the proceedings of the commission fell short of a serious investigation even in the judgement of its own members: having resigned from the commission, Carleton Beals said in a public statement:

-The hushed adoration of the other memebers of the comittee for Mr. Trotsky throughout the hearings has defeated all spirit of honest investigation. [...]
+The hushed adoration of the other members of the committee for Mr. Trotsky throughout the hearings has defeated all spirit of honest investigation. [...]
 The cross-examination consisted in allowing Trotsky to spout propaganda charges with eloquence and wild denunciations with only rare efforts to make him prove his assertions.
 The work of the commission has largely consisted in an effort to fill in the gaps left by Mr. Trotsky's own attorney in the proving of Trotsky's case.
 Mr. Trotsky was given five days and a half to present his case.
 The cross-examination by the commission lasted only a day and a half.
 One day of that was largely taken up by a banal cross-examination by [commission's attorney] Mr. Finerty on the history of the tactics and politics of the Russian revolution, conducted in such kindergarten fashion and with such eager adoration for Mr. Trotsky by the commissioners as to make the proceedings the laughing stock of any intelligent person.

 The rest of the commission's time was expended in pointless erudite questions on dialects and other matters little related to the Moscow trials.
 There was no valid attempt to get at the guilt or innocence of Mr. Trotsky.

 Having failed to prove Trotsky's innocence, the commission brought to light evidence which established that some of the specific charges made at the trials could not be true.

 The Dewey Commission published its findings in the form of a 422-page book titled Not Guilty.
 Its conclusions asserted the innocence of all those condemned in the Moscow trials.
 In its summary the commission wrote: "Independent of extrinsic evidence, the Commission finds: